 Communication is the primary catalyst in determining whether a job will create happy or unhappy customers.
 Ensuring that all communication channels are open is pivotal to a company’s success.
 DASH not only moves information in real-time but also increases valuable communication like never before.

-Capturing and sharing information from the field in real-time provides a window into the job.
+One of the best ways to mitigate challenges like these is by capturing and sharing information from the field in real-time, providing a window into the job.
 Skip the phone tag.
 Quickly send photos and non-confidential note s to people outside your organization through a simple email link.
 Insurance adjusters, external stakeholders, and the customer can all have easy access to critical information, strengthening these important relationships and ensuring jobs get finished on-time and on budget.